 Culture is our new currency

-by Kate Hutchinson, Jan 07
+by David Israel, Jan 07

 Unless you’ve been hiding under a rock for the last few years, you can’t have failed to notice how the importance of sport and culture has grown exponentially in Leeds.
 The Grand Depart of the Tour de France in 2014 is now the stuff of mystical legend.
 Stories and tales abound of the difference it made to the city, and its legacy is very obvious in the Tour de Yorkshire, fast becoming a vital part of the international cycling calendar.